Mukherjee-Samarth family: Samarths

 Shobhna's daughters are Chatura, Tanuja and Nutan.
-Tanuja and Nutan became actresses in Hindi films.
-Tanuja was a moderate success, but it was Nutan (1936–1991) who became a huge star.
-She is tied for the record for the most Filmfare Best Actress awards won with her niece Kajol.
+Tanuja and Nutan became actresses.
+Tanuja was a moderate success in Hindi films, but garnered huge recognition in the Bengali film industry.
+Nutan (1936–1991) became a huge star in the Hindi film industry.
+She is tied for the record for five Filmfare Best Actress awards won with her niece Kajol.

 Tanuja and Nutan's children have also entered the film industry; they are the fourth generation of Samarths to do so.
 Nutan's son Mohnish Bahl is an actor and his daughter Pranutan Bahl is an actress; Tanuja and Shomu's daughters Kajol and Tanishaa are also actresses.

 Notable current members

 Kajol Mukherjee

 The daughter of actress Tanuja Samarth and filmmaker Shomu Mukherjee, Kajol is one of the most popular actresses in Hindi cinema.
 She has won six Filmfare awards among them five for Best Actress and one for Best Villain.
 She was the first woman to win the Filmfare best villain award.
 She has numerous blockbusters and hits to her name such as Baazigar (1993), Dilwale Dulhania Le Jayenge (1995), Gupt: The Hidden Truth (1997), Ishq (1997), Pyaar To Hona Hi Tha (1998), Kuch Kuch Hota Hai (1998), Kabhi Khushi Kabhi Gham (2001) and Fanaa (2006).
 Her films with Shah Rukh Khan have been huge hits.

 Kajol is married to actor Ajay Devgn; the couple has a daughter, Nysa, and a son, Yug.
 For a few years, she focused on her marriage and motherhood, sidelining films.
 Her comeback film Fanaa (2006) with Aamir Khan was hugely successful as was her 2010 release My Name is Khan.
 She has also acted in her husband's directorial debut U Me Aur Hum (2008).
+After taking another break, she came back with the hit film Dilwale (2015).
+Her recent OTT ventures like Tribhanga (2021), Do Patti (2024), and The Trial series (2023-present) have also garnered huge appreciation.

 Her younger sister Tanishaa, aunt Nutan, grandmother Shobhna, great-grandmother Rattan Bai and cousins Sharbani, Mohnish and Rani are also actors in Hindi cinema, while another cousin, Ayan, is a director, and grandfather, Kumarsen, was a poet.